thedylanwalsh/fixedML/tutorial/fixedML tutorial.markdown

-# fixedML
+# fixedML - RESTful services via XML transformation with non-XML sources
-Process legacy data formats in modern ways - XML transformation without source XML
+Process legacy data formats in modern ways

 COPYRIGHT 2016, 2017 Dylan Walsh.
 Code is available at https://github.com/thedylanwalsh/fixedML

-# fixedML - RESTful XML transformation with non-XML sources.

-## How a programmer may process legacy data formats in a modern way.
+## How a programmer may process legacy data formats in a modern way
 Legacy code is code that passed through acceptance testing and provides measurable value to the client in the production environment.